yasumori/dsa/Readme.md

 - insertion sort: runs in O(n^2) time in the worst case, but in a linear order when elements are sorted from the beginning.

 - quick sort: runs in O(N^2) when pivot is always the smallest or largest value, but in practice, it runs in O(nlogn) time.
 This algorithm can be run in-place and good when the data size is small, but when the data size is large and an extra storage space is available, Merge Sort can be better.

+- merge sort: runs in O(nlogn) time.
+It requires O(n) space for the algorithm to run and it runs the whole process when an input array is already sorted.
 ---

 ## Some notes for my learning